Alex Mart, CMT

 The Cure for Chronic Pain with Nicole Sachs Podcast: A great place to hear personal stories from people with a huge range of chronic symptoms and conditions that were resolved with mind-body tools!

-Like Mind, Like Body —Podcast (by Curable): Interviewing top researchers, best-selling authors, and field experts about the astonishing ways the mind can affect the body.
+1. Like Mind, Like Body —Interviewing top researchers, best-selling authors, and field experts about the astonishing ways the mind can affect the body.
+Covers many types of symptoms.

 Some Notable Episodes: